pumm1/cyber/README.md

 ## In progress

-Basic idea for this project is to have some kind of tool for the referee of Cyberpunk 2020 game to keep track of things in easier way, roll results/effects quickly and have some quick way to check info on e.g. skills.
+The goal of this project is to have a tool for the referee of Cyberpunk 2020 game that helps to keep track of things in a better way than just pen and paper.
+Different helpful things are e.g. quick rolls for characters (especially NPC characters and keeping track of them), keeping track of character statuses and equipment.
+This project also contains some changes to the game logic from the original rules.

+This is not a replacement for the original game's source books.

+Cyberpunk 2020 is written by Mike Pondsmith and published by R. Talsorian Games.

 ## Features: